CommieDog/readme-generator/README.md

 * [GitHub](https://github.com/CommieDog)

 ## License
 &copy; 2022 John Netzel.
 All Rights Reserved.
+Licenced under the terms of the MIT License.